 Reloader is only a pass-through to the Executor.

 The Executor always has important work to do, like database connection

-no autoloading or class reloading will occur, so it does not need the Load
+production defaults), no reloading will occur, so it does not need the

-use the Load Interlock to ensure constants are only loaded when it is safe.
+Executor will use the Load Interlock to ensure constants are only loaded when it